-It’s not a pleasant thing to think about; but if the water ever stopped running, and the sewage systems stopped working, those living in an urban setting are in for a world of hurt.
+It’s not a pleasant thing to think about; but if the water ever stops running, and the sewage systems stop working, those living in an urban setting are in for a world of hurt.
 Can you imagine how fast things will spiral out of control?
 Big cities will quickly become unsanitary hell holes that will pose a huge threat to your health and safety.

-This one issues has the potential to spread disease, pollute the waterways, and kill a large number of people.
+This single issue has the potential to spread disease, pollute the waterways, and kill a large number of people.
 In fact, even in today’s world hundreds of thousands of people die in Third World nations every year because of a lack of adequate sanitation.

 Gangs & Raiders: Let’s face it, even during the good times there’s a segment of our population that’s just not right in the head.
 From people who go nuts and riot after their team loses a stupid sports game, to violent street thugs, criminals and gangs who are already terrorizing big cities, a total collapse of the system could make urban living almost impossible.

-I suspect that well-armed gangs will quickly take control of most of the major cities.
-During most disasters we see this play out on a small-scale version of this play out almost every time — people looting, stealing and trying to take advantage of a bad situation are usually a pretty common scene.
-Once things go really bad these people will make traveling anywhere in a big city a nightmare scenario.
+I suspect that well-armed gangs will quickly take control of most major cities.
+In fact, during most disasters we see a small-scale version of this play out almost every time — people looting, stealing and trying to take advantage of a bad situation are usually a pretty common scene.
+Once things go really bad, these people will make traveling anywhere in a big city a nightmare scenario.

 Being well-armed will not save your ass: There are a number of people who think they’ll be able to fight off anyone who comes their way — you know the type; the guy who swears he’s going to take everyone on with his small arsenal of firearms.
 Well, there’s a major flaw in that type of thinking: It’s not going to work.